latolukasz/beeorm-doc/docs/guide/entity_fields.md

 SELECT ...
 FROM ColorEntity WHERE `FakeDelete` = 0
 ```

 No worries.
-You don't need to remember to add `WHERE FakeDelete = 0` in all in your searches.
+You don't need to remember to add `WHERE FakeDelete = 0` in all of your searches.
 BeeORM will do it for you automatically in all ORM search methods described on next pages.

-Probably you are asking yourself why BeeORM uses `smallint` instead of `tinyint(1)` (bool) MySQL
+Probably you are asking yourself, why BeeORM uses `smallint` instead of `tinyint(1)` (bool) MySQL
 column type?
 This topic is related to [unique index](https://dev.mysql.com/doc/refman/8.0/en/create-index.html#create-index-unique)
 usage described on [next page](/guide/mysql_indexes.html).